(updated March 2023)

 Be sure you explore the city’s most famous street, La Rambla, going from Plaça de Catalunya down to the Columbus Monument.
 You will pass next to Mercat de Sant Josep de La Boqueria – worth going at the end of the day to get some fresh fruit juices in promotion, otherwise is always very crowded.
 If you like traditional markets, try Mercat de Sant Antoni, a short 15min walk from La Boqueria.
 If you want to stop for a drink, try El Bosc de Les Fades, a magical café.
 Beware of pickpockets in this area.
 Besides that, Barcelona is a very safe city.

 Get lost in the Barri Gòtic (Gothic Quarter).
 This is a very typical neighborhood where you can find Barcelona Cathedral (paid entrance), La Casa de l’Ardiaca and the beautiful Pont del Bisbe (Bishop’s Bridge).
+Don’t forget to stop at the The Kiss of Freedom Wall.
 Wander through the narrow medieval streets and explore Plaça del Rei, Plaça Sant Jaume, Plaça de Felip Neri and of course the famous Plaça Reial.
 At night, Plaça Reial transforms itself into a crazy outdoor nightclub!

 La Barceloneta area is a very typical neighborhood where you can find amazing places to eat fresh fish and seafood.
 Just next to it, you can stroll around the Parc de la Ciutadella, Arc de Triomf and explore one of my favourite neighborhoods, el Born.